Michael Shersby: Early life

 Shersby was born to William and Elinor Shersby (Nora, née Fuller) at their home 9 Court Road, Ickenham (a Greater London area later in his seat in the House of Commons) on 17 February 1933.
 Christened Julian Michael, he was known primarily as Michael by the age of ten.
 He had siblings: Dick (also known as Harold), Marjorie and Brian Shersby.
 His father advanced in the Port of London Authority to be a manager.

-He attended Breakspear primary school and was later, like his siblings sat entrance exams for and was funded to attend independent school.
-Shersby attended The John Lyon School, in Harrow.
-Shersby left school at 16, in 1949 starting work in a clerical position at a company in London.
+He attended Breakspear primary school and The John Lyon School, in Harrow.
+Shersby left school at 15, in 1948 starting work as a messenger in the City of London.
 He lived with family in Ickenham until at 25 he married Barbara Barrow of West Drayton and they moved to London.
 He qualified as a trained Conservative party agent during the 1950s and worked in that capacity during his early 20s before joining the industrial film industry between 1958 and 1966.
 Between 1966 and 1988 he was Director General of the British Sugar Bureau, the industry's trade association.